e-mine1/GenesisApp/README.md

 For this, you need to implement the "IRepository" interface, which will be repsonsible for writing and retrieving information from the DLT (i.e. Ethereum).

+There is currently no library available, which allows developers to easily create tokens in java and to deploy them to Ethereum.
+Even a simple library will be a big contribution to the community :)

 ## Challenge 2
 In this challenge, you will impelement a own custom operation, which can be performed with a token.
 For this you need to implement the Operation interface, create your own action(s), which this operation support, and the proof for the operations.